angiebachetarzi/forecast-use-case/README.md

 ### Sharding

-The data from the *Temperatures* collection will surely escalate rapidely, so a sharding startegy ought to be established.
+The data from the *Temperatures* collection will surely escalate rapidely, so a sharding startegy should be established.

-The shard could be the *day* field of the collection, as it is used frequently in queries and increases monotonically.
+A mix of zoned sharding and ranged sharding could be considered.

 ### Cron job